7 Facts from our LunaDNA Review

 The main purpose of providing your data to LunaDNA is to benefit the “greater good”.

 Giving researchers access to genetic codes and health data accelerates research and helps develop new drugs.

 Researchers usually pay to access the information.
-User data is de-identified, pooled with other data, and only visible through the LunaDNA platform (i.e. cannot be downloaded).
+The company de-identifies user data, pools it with other data, and makes it visible only through the LunaDNA platform (i.e., researchers cannot download the data).

 Medical researchers may reach out to you directly to ask for further health information or participate in a clinical trial.
 Research would identify you based on genetic or health characteristics they identified through the randomized pool.